-It amazes me the work people put into making their own laundry soap, mostly for health reasons but perhaps for saving money.
-Many of the recipes call for soaps that contain toxic ingredients.
+It amazes me the work people put into making their own laundry soap, mostly for health reasons or to save money.
+Many of the recipes I found on the internet call for soaps that contain toxic ingredients.

 FELS NAPTHA soap is one of those toxic soaps used in a great deal of the recipes online.
 There are so many harmful toxic ingredients in it like PEG and strong perfumes.
 PEG is one of the top 10 (although the list is growing) most toxic ingredients in personal care products and cleaning products.
 Plus, perfumes can affect the respiratory system and contain hormone disruptors.
 All the synthetic ingredients are meant to coat the fibers of your fabric which give you a false sense of cleanliness because they smell eternally "clean" and they can ruin the effectiveness of cloth diapers